 The Impervious_Points layer is added to the Contents pane of the map.
 This layer is identical to the Temperature_Aug_08_8pm layer except that source points have a new field named RASTERVALU appended.
 This attribute represents the impervious surface value extracted from the Impervious_Surfaces raster layer for each point location.

 - In the Contents pane, for Impervious_Points, right-click the point symbol and change the symbol color to green.

 - In the Contents pane, right-click Impervious_Points, point to Create Chart, and choose Scatter Plot.

-- In the Chart Properties pane, set the following parameters:
+- If necessary, click the Properties button in the chart area to open the Chart Properties pane.
+In the Chart Properties pane, set the following parameters:

 - For X-axis number, choose TemperatureF.